 What makes this place unique is the gorgeous setting and the fact that the burial grounds of Buddhists, Shinto, Protestant and Catholic religions all co-exist in one area.
 It’s so Hawaii.
 Plus, there’s a replica of the Byodo-In temple that is just amazing.

 Think Twice Before Going

-Taking in a splash at Wet ‘n Wild Hawaii (often referred to as Hawaii Adventure Water Park).
-Admission prices are expensive at $46.99 per person – and that includes anyone over 42 inches.
+Often referred to as Hawaii Adventure Water Park, the admission prices are expensive at $46.99 per person – and that includes anyone over 42 inches.
 My boys are 6 and 8, and I had to pay full admission.
 For just the three of us, that’s nearly $150.
 The day that we went, the park was overrun with people and kids shoving to get on slides.
 The food is expensive as well and nothing but junk food – yet they won’t let you bring in outside food.
 I’ve been to the Wet ‘n Wild in San Diego, and it’s a much better deal (which I can usually get through Groupon) and they allow outside food.
 Plus, you’re in Hawaii.
 Enjoy the local beaches instead of the water park.
 I recommend skipping this one.

 Got picks for Oahu that I didn’t cover?
 Let me know.

 For Tops Tips for Visiting Oahu with Kids

 - Planning for extra time is exactly the opposite of what many of us do when traveling alone!
 But make sure to leave plenty of time when travelling to the airport and when on Oahu.